Interested in learning about the Basset Hound breed?

 A healthy Basset Hound may live 10 to 14 years with an average life expectancy of 12 years.

 For the most part, the Basset Hound breed is considered to be quite healthy when compared to other breeds.
 But, like all purebred dogs, there are some genetic disorders to which this breed is susceptible.
 The Basset Hound Club of America encourages responsible breeding and recommends that breeders screen for the more common genetic disorders known to affect the breed.
-Click here for more information about recommended screening for the Basset Hound breed.

 While the Basset Hound is trainable, he is also more difficult to train than some other breeds.
 Training a Basset Hound takes time, patience, persistence, and creativity.